EvgeniiMaslov/python-playground/profile/notes.md

 Another regularization technique that can be applied not just to neural networks, but to virtually any learning algorithm, is called **data augmentation**.
 This technique is often used to regularize models that work with images.
 Once you have your original labeled training set, you can create a synthetic example from an original example by applying various transformations to the original image: zooming it slightly, rotating, flipping, darkening, and so on.
 You keep the original label in these synthetic examples.
 In practice, this often results in increased performance of the model.

-### Feature Selection

-A classic sequential feature selection algorithm is sequential backward selection (SBS), which aims to reduce the dimensionality of the initial feature subspace with a minimum decay in the performance of the classifier to improve upon computational efficiency.

-The idea behind the SBS algorithm is quite simple: SBS sequentially removes features from the full feature subset until the new feature subspace contains the desired number of features.
-In order to determine which feature is to be removed at each stage, we need to define the criterion function, J, that we want to minimize.

-The criterion calculated by the criterion function can simply be the difference in performance of the classifier before and after the removal of a particular feature.
-Then, the feature to be removed at each stage can simply be defined as the feature that maximizes this criterion; or in more simple terms, at each stage we eliminate the feature that causes the least performance loss after removal.
-Based on the preceding definition of SBS, we can outline the algorithm in four simple steps:

-1. Initialize the algorithm with k = d, where d is the dimensionality of the full feature space, 𝑿𝑑.
-2. Determine the feature, 𝒙−, that maximizes the criterion: 𝒙− = argmax 𝐽(𝑿𝑘 − 𝒙), where 𝒙 ∈ 𝑿𝑘.
-3. Remove the feature, 𝒙−, from the feature set: 𝑿𝑘−1 = 𝑿𝑘 − 𝒙− ; 𝑘 = 𝑘 − 1.
-4. Terminate if k equals the number of desired features; otherwise, go to step 2

-Also we can select features use random forest importance, l1 regularization.

-### Feature Extraction

-For the feature extraction you can use:

-* Principal component analysis (PCA) for unsupervised data compression
-* Linear discriminant analysis (LDA) as a supervised dimensionality reduction technique for maximizing class separability
-* Nonlinear dimensionality reduction via kernel principal component analysis (KPCA)

-### Feature importance

-There are two ways to measure variable importance:

-1. By the decrease in accuracy of the model if the values of a variable are randomly permuted (type=1).
-Randomly permuting the values has the effect of removing all predictive power for that variable.
-The accuracy is computed from the out-of-bag data (so this measure is effectively a cross-validated estimate).
-2. By the mean decrease in the Gini impurity score (see “Measuring Homogeneity or Impurity”) for all of the nodes that were split on a variable (type=2).
-This measures how much improvement to the purity of the nodes that variable contributes.
-This measure is based on the training set, and therefore less reliable than a measure calculated on out-of-bag data.

-Ensemble models improve model accuracy by combining the results from many models.
-Bagging is a particular type of ensemble model based on fitting many models to bootstrapped samples of the data and averaging the models.
-Random forest is a special type of bagging applied to decision trees.
-In addition to resampling the data, the random forest algorithm samples the predictor variables when splitting the trees.
-A useful output from the random forest is a measure of variable importance that ranks the predictors in terms of their contribution to model accuracy.
-The random forest has a set of hyperparameters that should be tuned using cross-validation to avoid overfitting.